cristiangomezdev/blog-mexn/README.md

 #### Instructions:

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need `node` and `npm` installed globally on your machine, switch branch to main.

 First you need to do a "npm install" inside every folder to download and set the dependencies and then follow the next instructions: